MikeBrucek/MikeBrucek/README.md

 - 👋 Hi, I’m @MikeBrucek
 - 👀 I’m interested in serving higher educaiton fundraising so that all students have an affordable path to self-improvement
-- 🌱 I’m currently learning GitHub  :)
+- 🌱 My current learning is focused on expanding my Data Engineering skill set
 - 📫 You can reach me for professional work at mike.brucek@evertrue.com

 <!---